Mridul28/tarp_project/README.md

 application takes personal information like blood group, name, email etc. If an accident trigger occurred, then this information will be accessed by the emergency service centers.

-Keywords: Google maps, Internet, Location
+Keywords: Google maps, Internet, Location, service

 Intoduction